department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Operations/Incident Response/Playbook.md

 ## Incident Classification

 1. First, determine as well as you can whether this issue is unique to VA Mobile, or is likely affecting VA.gov as well.
-In the latter case, check the #oncall and #vfs-platform-support channels in DSVA slack to ensure you are not duplicating effort (or working at cross purposes) with anybody else.
+In the latter case, check the #oncall and #vfs-platform-support channels in OCTO slack to ensure you are not duplicating effort (or working at cross purposes) with anybody else.
+If the incident is feature-specific notify the Experience team's product owner.

 2. Next, determine if this is a security incident.
 Per the [VA.gov incident response playbook](https://github.com/department-of-veterans-affairs/devops/blob/master/docs/Incident%20Response%20Playbook.md), "if at any point during your evaluation you determine that the system has been compromised by a third party, that there is a leak of personally identifiable information, or that the system is under attack".
 In this case you should immediately notify our product owner and the information system owner.
 They may take responsibility for further notification, but _if they do not_, you are accountable for notifying the information system security officer (ISSO) and/or privacy officer (PO) as appropriate.